Setting clear buyer expectations and then meeting or exceeding them is a great way to make your buyer happy and ensure a smooth transaction.

-Some of the most basic things you can do as a seller are to provide accurate and consistent details about your item and to be clear and specific about the terms and conditions of the sale.
+Some of the simplest things you can do are to provide accurate and consistent details about your item and to be clear and specific about the terms and conditions of the sale.
 You should also make every effort to provide excellent customer service from start to finish, including:

 Charging reasonable shipping and handling costs